UAE Fertility Guide

 Religious Considerations

-For Muslim patients, understanding the religious guidance on fertility treatment is important.
+For Muslim patients, understanding the Islamic perspective on fertility treatment is important.

 Generally Considered Permissible